Mursina/course-registration/README.md

 - Admission unit send the letter of offer to the student via mail

 ## Screenshots
-- Businees object created for the process
+- Business object created for the process
 ![ScreenShot](https://github.com/Mursina/course-registration/blob/master/screenshots/Business%20Data%20Model.png)

 - Actors defined in the process